 12. I acknowledge that I am not authorised to sell alcohol unless I comply with all of the above at all times.

-Staff Name (print): Signature:
+Staff Name (print):Signature:DPS Name (print):Signature:Date:Signature:

-DPS Name (print): Signature:

-Date:

-Two copies to be signed - one for the staff member and one to be filed in the premises manual at the rear of Section 4
+Two copies to be signed - one for the staff member and one to be filed in the premises manual in each staff members training file in Section 7